 Micro-learning

 Create courses that are short yet impactful and easy to digest.
-Employees can access the bite-sized content at their convenient time and at their own pace.
+Employees can access the bite-sized content at their convenience time and at their own pace.

 Social-learning

-Bring all your employee on a common platform where employees can share knowledge/ resources/ techniques/ strategies/ best practices and learn from each other.
+Bring all your employees on a common platform where employees can share knowledge/ resources/ techniques/ strategies/ best practices and learn from each other.

 Gamified learning